Michal-Atlas/DawnStorm/system/index.md

 ### Professions

 Professions give you bonuses to your rolls and special abilities you can use.
+They sometimes don't necessarily mean that you are your Profession, having a Rank in Thief doesn't necessarily translate into your character being a Thief, it only shows that they have a similair set of skills, that your character could've picked up and used elsewhere.
 After performing an adventureous task with a profession, you are awarded `XP` by your GM.
 The amount of `XP` you need to improve (`Rank Up`) a Profession is based on its difficulty: